kkredit/scramble-squares-solver/README.md

 ![image](images/puzzle.jpg)

-## The Programs
+## Solutions

 This program was originally written in C. During an exploration of programming languages in 2020, I added solutions in Go, Haskell, Rust, and Clojure.
-[Still TBD as of 1/22/20.]
+[Rust and Clojure TBD as of 3/7/20.]

-Though the C solution could be directly ported to other languages, the purpose of the exercise is to use idiomatic code to demonstrate the power of each new language.

-### C

-The program represents pieces as arrangements of sides, then tries to place each piece in the next spot at each possible rotation.
-As soon as it determines an illegal board position, it stops searching down that path.
+Each implementation uses the same high-level algorithm.
+Data structures represent pieces as arrangements of sides and boards as arrangements of pieces.
+The algorithm recursively places each possible next piece in the next spot at each possible rotation. if that placement is illegal, it stops recurring down that tree.
 When it has placed all nine pieces successfully, it has found a solution.
 Solutions are printed out as (piece, rotation) tuples.
-It doesn't account for rotations, so naturally it finds four solutions.
-The program could be easily adapted to solve any variant of this type of puzzle.
+The algorithm doesn't account for rotations, so it finds four solutions.

+### C

-C is definitely not the simplest language for this problem, but at the time it was my most comfortable language.
+C is definitely not the simplest language for this problem.
+This implementation is not highly optimized, and the board checking function in particular is quite bad.

 ### Go

 The Go solution uses Goroutines to search for a solution in parallel.
+It was a fairly straightforward port from C, though methods made the code simpler.

 ### Haskell

 The Haskell solution is quite elegant.
+It is far simpler, though it runs slowly.
+I am not practiced at writing efficient Haskell.

 ## Benchmarks